philiptromans/mapswipe-ml/README.md

-# mapswipe-ml-dataset-generator
+# mapswipe-ml
+A suite of tools for doing machine learning with the data from [Mapswipe](https://mapswipe.org/).
+Hopefully this project will grow into something that can be useful to the project.

+## generate_dataset.py
-A tool for generating satellite image datasets from [Mapswipe](https://mapswipe.org/) for machine learning.
+`generate_dataset.py` is a tool for generating convenient machine learning datasets.
 Example usage:
 `./generate_dataset.py 6807 6794 6930 7064 7125 6918 7049 --bing-maps-key *Bing Maps API key* -o laos`